maupilia/SRT/sphinx/Pulsar/P-band/ROACH1/start-obs.rst

 #.
-On another workspace, open a new terminal and start a vnc session for corr@psrdfb:

-    ``$ vncviewer psrdfb:2``

-#.
-If this fails, start a new vnc session on corr@psrdfb.

-#.
-Type password at prompt.

-#.
 On another workspace, open a new terminal and start a vnc session for the head node leap0:

     ``$ vncviewer leap0:1``

-#.
-If it is not active log on to the LEAP cluster :
+If it is not active:

+7. Log on to the LEAP cluster :

     ``$ ssh -X user@leap0``     *ask for password*

-#.
-Launch a VNC session once logged on to leap0 :
+8. Launch a VNC session once logged on to leap0 :

     ``leap0: $ vncserver &``